Djokovic beats Sousa in straight sets at Paris Masters

 Federer moved within 10 titles of Jimmy Connors all-time singles record.
 He is cautious about his chances of success in Paris, where his only tournament victory came in 2011.

-The Australian Open champion is drawn in the same half as Djokovic, Australian Open runner-up Marin Cilic and big-serving Kevin Anderson, who upset Federer in the Wimbledon quarterfinals this year.
+The Australian Open champion is drawn in the same half as Djokovic; Cilic and big-serving Kevin Anderson, who upset Federer in the Wimbledon quarterfinals this year.

 "I rarely play two or three tournaments in a row now.
 So starting on Wednesday and winning five matches in a row with this caliber (of players) is very difficult," Federer said.
 "If I get close to the last four that would also be great."